arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Portenta Machine Control board](assets/user-manual-1.png)

 This controller offers many connectivity options, from USB and Ethernet to Wi-Fi®/Bluetooth® Low Energy, as well as industry-specific protocols.
 It can also connect with various external sensors, actuators, and different Human Machine Interfaces (HMI), such as displays and touch panels, showcasing its adaptability.
 It is designed for harsh industrial operations with features like DIN bar compatible housing, compact size, and an integrated Real Time Clock (RTC).
-For real-time control or predictive maintenance tasks, the Portenta Machine Control is a solid choice for businesses aiming to enhance their production and equipment management processes.
+For real-time control or predictive maintenance tasks, the Portenta Machine Control is a solid choice for businesses aiming to enhance production and equipment management processes.

 ### Portenta Machine Control Main Components